slatedocs/slate/source/index.md

 Once you have been granted API access, visit your API tab to get your `api key`.

-<aside class="warning">Be sure to keep your API Key secret!</aside>
+<aside class="warning">Be sure to keep your API Key private!</aside>

 ## Set Up Payments

 > Without Payment Details

 ```
   {"error":"payment_required","error_description":"The account associated with this API key has no method of payment.
 Please go to your Account Settings in your Sendle Dashboard and add a payment method."}
 ```

-<aside class="notice">To use Sendle API, you will need a valid payment option attached to the Sendle Account.</aside>
+<aside class="success">To use Sendle API, you will need a valid payment option attached to the Sendle Account.</aside>

 ![Add Payment Details](images/payment_modal.png)